HeranYang/hyper-GAE/README.md

 ## Usage

-We provide both the codes for multi-modal MR image synthesis and tumor segmentation, and their usages are the same.
+We provide both the codes of our method for multi-modal MR image synthesis and tumor segmentation, and their usages are similar.

 The structure of our code folder is:

     synthesis\         : code of Hyper-GAE for multi-modal MR image synthesis